Resources

 Why is maintaining a low CLS score so important, you ask?
 Simple—because user experience is king.
 In achieving a smoother web page layout, you can markedly enhance user experience by preventing usability issues upfront.
 And a positive user experience not only keeps your visitors happy, but also persuades them to spend more time exploring your site, which can potentially boost your conversion rates.

-How to Quickly Improve Your Core Web Vitals
+How to Diagnose Core Web Vitals Performance

 Improving your Core Web Vitals is not easy.
 It takes a lot of work and dedication, particularly in understanding the specific criteria that form these vital metrics.
 However, the benefits gained can be immense, so don't hesitate to invest time and effort into understanding and improving these metrics.